 Modern inflatable hot tubs have a built-in heating system so that users can increase or decrease the water temperature.
-Some inflatable tubs have a vibrate mode while others have a hydromassage system which uses powerful bubble sprays.
+Most inflatable spas have an air-jet massage system, while some also have a real hydromassage system that uses real water-jets.
 After 15 to 20 minutes of taking a hot bath, you can secure the insulated cover over the inflatable hot tub and activate the water filtration system so the water will be clean for your next bath.
 The soft padding around inflatable hot tubs exerts less pressure on your back and buttocks.
 It is also easier to get out of inflatable hot tubs because the padding is not slippery.

 Despite the benefits, there are some important reminders when taking hot baths, especially after surgery.
 Here are some points which you should consider: